Supersymmetric Casimir energy on $\mathcal{N}=1$ conformal supergravity backgrounds: Conventions and spinor identities

 Our spacetime and spinor conventions are those of \cite{Freedman:2012zz}.
 The tangent space metric is $\h=\diag(-1,1,1,1)$ and the Levi-Civita symbol $\ve_{\m\n\r\s}=\pm 1$ satisfies $\ve_{0123}=1$.
 Moreover, the Levi-Civita tensor is defined as $\e_{\m\n\r\s}=\sqrt{-g}\;\ve_{\m\n\r\s}=e\;\ve_{\m\n\r\s}$.
 Finally, the chirality matrix is \be \g^5=i\g_0\g_1\g_2\g_3\,. \ee

 Several gamma matrix and spinor identities we use in this manuscript are given in Appendix A of \cite{Papadimitriou:2019gel}.
-Here we quote only the gamma matrix identities \be \g^{\m\n\r\s}=i\e^{\m\n\r\s}\g^5,\qquad \g^{\m\n\r}=i \e^{\m\n\r\s}\g_\s\g^5,\qquad \g^{\m\n}=\frac i2\e^{\m\n}{}_{\r\s}\g^{\r\s}\g^5 \ee and the {\em anticommuting} spinor flip relations under Majorana conjugation \bal &\bar\ve\,\g^5\h=\bar\h\g^5\ve\,,\NO\\ &\bar\ve\,\g_\m\h=-\bar\h\g_\m\ve\,,\NO\\ &\bar\ve\,\g_\m \g^5\h=\bar\h \,\g_\m\g^5\,,\NO\ve\\ &\ve\, \g^\s\g^{\m\n}\g^5\h=-\bar\h \,\g^{\m\n}\g^\s\g^5\ve\,,\NO\\ &\ve\, \g^\s\g^{\m\n}\h=\bar\h \,\g^{\m\n}\g^\s\ve\,. \eal
+Here we quote only the gamma matrix identities \be \g^{\m\n\r\s}=i\e^{\m\n\r\s}\g^5,\qquad \g^{\m\n\r}=i \e^{\m\n\r\s}\g_\s\g^5,\qquad \g^{\m\n}=\frac i2\e^{\m\n}{}_{\r\s}\g^{\r\s}\g^5\,, \ee and the {\em anticommuting} spinor flip relations under Majorana conjugation \bal &\bar\ve\,\g^5\h=\bar\h\g^5\ve\,,\NO\\ &\bar\ve\,\g_\m\h=-\bar\h\g_\m\ve\,,\NO\\ &\bar\ve\,\g_\m \g^5\h=\bar\h \,\g_\m\g^5\,,\NO\ve\\ &\ve\, \g^\s\g^{\m\n}\g^5\h=-\bar\h \,\g^{\m\n}\g^\s\g^5\ve\,,\NO\\ &\ve\, \g^\s\g^{\m\n}\h=\bar\h \,\g^{\m\n}\g^\s\ve\,. \eal

-However, the evaluation of the Casimir energy involves bilinears of {\em commuting} spinors, for which the flip relation \eqref{anticommuting-flip} hold with an additional minus sign.
-Using these we now prove two identities commuting spinor identities that we use extensively in the our analysis.
+However, the evaluation of the Casimir energy involves bilinears of {\em commuting} spinors, for which the flip relations in \eqref{anticommuting-flip} hold with an additional minus sign.
+Using these we now prove two identities for commuting spinors that we use extensively in our analysis.

 \bbxd .3cm \be \bar\h\g_\r\big(4\d^{[\m}_\n\d^{\r]}_\s+i\g^5 \e^\m{}_{\n}{}^{\r}{}_\s\big) \g^\n\g^5\ve =-6\d^\m_\s\,\bar\h\g^5\ve\,. \ee \ebxd

 The first term can rewritten as follows: \be \ee where in the second step we used that $\g_\n\g^\n=4$.
 The first term of eq.~\eqref{grddgng5} becomes \be \ee and expressing $\g^{\m\n}$ in terms of the Levi-Civita symbol using eq.~\eqref{eg-identities}, we get \be